cloud-labs-infra/ansible-etcd-cluster/README.md

 Role Name
 =========

-Ansible role for managing and configuring etcd cluster
+Ansible role for managing and configuring etcd cluster (**not standalone instance!**)

 Requirements
 ------------

-Any pre-requisites that may not be covered by Ansible itself or the role should be mentioned here.
-For instance, if the role uses the EC2 module, it may be a good idea to mention in this section that the boto package is required.
+ETCD binaries should be installed on the target instances

 Role Variables
 --------------

-A description of the settable variables for this role should go here, including any variables that are in defaults/main.yml, vars/main.yml, and any variables that can/should be set via parameters to the role.
-Any variables that are read from other roles and/or the global scope (ie. hostvars, group vars, etc.) should be mentioned here as well.
+Variables are divided into two types (all of them you could find in [defaults/main.yml](defaults/main.yml).):
+- role variables

+  There is only one variable to be commented - `etcd_default_inventory_group`.
+Use it to set etcd cluster group name from your inventory.
+It's required to enumerate all hosts inside cluster to set `initial-cluster` option (variable `etcd_initial_cluster`)

+- etcd configuration variables - read [Configuration options](https://etcd.io/docs/v3.4/op-guide/configuration/)

 Dependencies
 ------------